bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

-What do you care about?

-What do you know about?
+What do you care about?/What do you know about?

-What decisions do you face?
+The NFL, primarily the San Francisco 49ers

 ## Seven templates